Moist, fluffy, super tall, flavor rich and easy strawberry muffins with ample of chocolate chips and sparkling crunchy tops!

 - ⅔ Cup Strawberry chunks (washed, dried and cut)

-- 1 Tbsp coarse sugar (for sprinkling)
+- 1 Tablespoon coarse sugar (for sprinkling)

 Instructions